Tsynack/Mobile-Extract/README.md

 ## Overview:
 Automating the process of extracting files from a mobile device (Android and iOS).
-THis tool will enumerate package names if needed, identify the data/storage directories and download them to your local device.
+This tool will enumerate package names if needed, identify the data/storage directories and download them to your local device.
 The output will include a `DB_files.txt` and `plist_files.txt` for those files identified during extraction.

 ## Install:
 This tool relies on libmagic for when searching for specific file types.
 The import within the Python script is a pointer to the library but does not actuially install the binary onto the system.
 Install of the binary is different based on the OS you are using.